18F/handbook/pages/travel-and-leave/overtime.md

 There are no limitations for earning travel comp time based on salary level or schedule type.

 Refer to OPM’s [Travel Comp Time Fact Sheet](https://www.opm.gov/policy-data-oversight/pay-leave/pay-administration/fact-sheets/compensatory-time-off-for-travel/) for more detail.
-Ask general questions in {% slack_channel "travel" %}.

 ### Understanding travel comp time